MERLCenter/MERL-Center-public/Contributing.md

 4. After your pull request has been merged, your content will be live on the repo immediately and on the [MERL Center](https://merlcenter.org) website shortly.
 The CodeOwner (editor) may request changes before merging.

 #### Formatting Options for Learning Content
-- One author or more authors
+- One or more authors
 - One or more tags
 - Featured image or no featured image